-The next improvement (still mentioned in the original Rosenbluth-Longmire paper of 1957), is the possibility of closing off the open ends of flute-stable, convex-walled bottles by very strong concave fields.
-Since the criterion for amount of instability $\delta \int dl/B$ (or V") for a particle sampling all regions on a closed line round the system has B in the denominator, it should be possible to more than compensate the flute-inducing drift in the unstable, strong-B, concave part by the stabilizing drift in the stable, lower-B one.
-Actually the first such system was the caulked cusp, proposed by the writer and Longmire in 1957, and this idea has now become highly topical with Helixions, Multipoles, toroidal strings of Andreoletti systems (Furth and Rosenbluth),3 negative V" machines, and several more shown in Fig. 3.
-They should be greatly superior to open $low-\beta$ systems since they have no mirror losses.
-The sampling procedure introduces a risk, however, so that the merit of closed, flute -stable systems will be related to the closeness of intercommunications of the good and bad regions.
+The next improvement (still mentioned in the original Rosenbluth-Longmire paper of 1957, is the possibility of closing off the open ends of flute stable convex-walled bottles, by very strong concave fields.
+Since the criterion for amount of instability is $\delta \int \frac{d1}{B}$ (or V") for a particle sampling all regions on a closed line round the system, which have B in the denominator, it should be possible to more than compensate the flute inducing drift in the unstable strong B concave part by the stabilizing drift in the stable lower B one.
+Actually the first such system was the caulked cusp, proposed by the writer and Longmire in 1957 and this idea has now become highly topical with Helixions, Multipoles, toroidal strings of Andreoletti systems (Furth and Rosenbluth, negative V" machines and several more shown in Fig. 3.
+They should be greatly superior to open low $\beta$ systems since they have no mirror losses.
+The sampling procedure introduces a risk, however, so that the merit of closed flute stable systems will be related to the closeness of intercommunications of the good and bad regions.
 This is the reason for preferring the caulked cusp to the helixion at Los Alamos.

 It seems that there are several measures that can be taken against hydromagnetic instability - in addition to shaping the magnetic field.
 Experimentally and as predicted theoretically, finite Larmor radius (high ion temperature) seems to have a stabilizing effect, essentially by smearing out the space charge which drives the flutes.
-On the whole, it seems that the outlook for hydromagnetic stability in systems with closed-averaged $\int dl/B$ increasing, backed up by finite Larmor radius stabilization is quite good.
+On the whole, it seems that the outlook for hydromagnetic stability in systems with closed averaged $\int \frac{dl}{B}$ increasing backed up by finite Larmor radius stabilization is quite good.

-Turning to the electrostatic (or micro) instability problem, let us consider the state and development of a confined plasma meant to produce power:
+Turning to the electrostatic (or micro) instability problem.
+Consider the state and development of a confined plasma meant to produce power:

-- (1) The plasma ion and electron temperatures T_i and T_e will probably be different depending on the mode of generation of the plasma. - (2) The distributions of ion and electron energies need not be Maxwellian at birth. - (3) Plasma density falls from n to 0 in moving from plasma to field. - (4) Field rises by a factor of $1/\beta$ in moving from plasma to field. - (5) Since the plasma is confined, currents of oppositely directed electrons and ions flow in the transition region. - (6) In a steady state device, there must be some point where the stream of diffusion to the wall is intercepted and disposed of.
-So plasma must flow along lines to the disposal point. - (7) If the bottle has a region where magnetic lines leave the system (magnetic mirror), the ions and electrons may have different loss rates, so that the plasma acquires a net electric charge. - (8) Such an electric charge would be expected to set the plasma into rotation in systems with cylindrical symmetry. - (9) The turning points of ions and electrons at the magnetic mirror may be different, causing compensating electric fields parallel to magnetic lines to develop. - (10) In the plasma we have a large selection of possible waves including Alfven, ion cyclotron, electron acoustic, and ion acoustic modes, moving in various directions. - (11) Some of these can be expected to form standing waves with the plasma dimensions, i.e., cavity resonances.
-This means greater wave amplitudes with increased effects from nonlinearity. - (12) The great range of plasma density and magnetic field variation from center to wall maximizes the possibility of coincidence between wave singularities and resonances of different wave species.
+- 1. The plasma ion and electron temperatures $T_i$ and $T_e$ will probably be different depending on the mode of generation of the plasma. - 2.
+The distributions of ion and electron energies are unlikely to be quite Maxwellian from birth. - Plasma density falls from n to 0 in moving from plasma to field. - 4.
+Field rises by a factor of $1/\beta$ in moving from plasma to field. - 5.
+Since the plasma is confined, currents of oppositely directed electrons and ions flow in the transition region. - In a steady state device, there must be some point where the stream of diffusion to the wall is intercepted and disposed of. - .
+So plasma must flow along lines to the disposal point. - 7.
+If the bottle has a region where magnetic lines leave the system, (magnetic mirror) the ions and electrons may have different loss rates, so that the plasma acquires a net electric charge. - 8.
+Such an electric charge would be expected to set the plasma into rotation in systems with cylindrical symmetry. - 9.
+The turning points of ions and electrons at the magnetic mirror may be different, causing compensating electric fields parallel to magnetic lines to develop. - 10.
+In the plasma we have a large selection of possible waves including Alfven, ion cyclotron, electron accoustic, ion acoustic modes, moving in various directions. - 11.
+Some of these can be expected to form standing waves with the plasma dimensions, i.e., cavity resonances.
+This means greater wave amplitudes with increased effects from non-linearity. - 12.
+The great range of plasma density and magnetic field variation from center to wall maximizes the possibility of coincidence between wave singularities and resonances of different wave species.